platformsh/platformsh-docs/docs/src/create-apps/workers.md

 * It has an environment variable named `TYPE` with value `worker`.
 * It has no writable file mounts at all.
 * It has access only to the RabbitMQ server, through a different relationship name than on the `web` instance.
-  It has no access to MySQL whatsoever.
+  It has no access to MySQL.
 * It has "Small" levels of CPU and RAM allocated to it, always.

 This way, the web instance has a large upload space, the queue instance has a small amount of scratch space for temporary files,